pastthepixels/proton-docs/docs/source/getting-started/setting-up-your-scene/making-your-character.rst

 .. image:: images_player/texture_coordinate.png

 Note that the brick texture is just used as an example for a texture.
-You can go to the "UV Editing" to see what your mesh unwrapping looks like.
+You can go to the "UV Editing" tab to see what your mesh unwrapping looks like.

 Now all you need to do is export this the same way you did for the base, name it "player.glb", and you're done!